-- 5. Concerned persons may submit their data, views, or arguments, either orally or in writing, at the hearing.
+5. Concerned persons may submit their data, views, or arguments, either orally or in writing, at the hearing.
 Written data, views, or arguments may also be submitted to: Cleo Anderson, Department of Revenue, Director's Office, P.O.
-Box 7701, Helena, Montana 59604-7701; telephone (406) 444-5828; fax (406) 444-3696; or e-mail canderson@mt.gov and must be received no later than February 19, 2010. - 6.
-Cleo Anderson, Department of Revenue, Director's Office, has been designated to preside over and conduct the hearing.
+Box 7701, Helena, Montana 59604-7701; telephone (406) 444-5828; fax (406) 444-3696; or e-mail canderson@mt.gov and must be received no later than February 19, 2010.

+6. Cleo Anderson, Department of Revenue, Director's Office, has been designated to preside over and conduct the hearing.

-1-1/1/4/10 MAR Notice 42-2-818
+MAR Notice 42-2-818

-- 7. An electronic copy of this Notice of Public Hearing is available through the department's site on the World Wide Web at www.mt.gov/revenue, under "for your reference"; "DOR administrative rules"; and "upcoming events and proposed rule changes."
+7. An electronic copy of this Notice of Public Hearing is available through the department's site on the World Wide Web at www.mt.gov/revenue, under "for your reference"; "DOR administrative rules"; and "upcoming events and proposed rule changes."
 The department strives to make the electronic copy of this Notice of Public Hearing conform to the official version of the Notice, as printed in the Montana Administrative Register, but advises all concerned persons that in the event of a discrepancy between the official printed text of the Notice and the electronic version of the Notice, only the official printed text will be considered.
-In addition, although the department strives to keep its web site accessible at all times, concerned persons should be aware that the web site may be unavailable during some periods, due to system maintenance or technical problems. - 8.
-The Department of Revenue maintains a list of interested persons who wish to receive notices of rulemaking actions proposed by this agency.
+In addition, although the department strives to keep its web site accessible at all times, concerned persons should be aware that the web site may be unavailable during some periods, due to system maintenance or technical problems.

+8. The Department of Revenue maintains a list of interested persons who wish to receive notices of rulemaking actions proposed by this agency.
 Persons who wish to have their name added to the list shall make a written request, which includes the name and e-mail or mailing address of the person to receive notices and specifies that the person wishes to receive notices regarding particular subject matter or matters.
 Notices will be sent by e-mail unless a mailing preference is noted in the request.
-Such written request may be mailed or delivered to the person in 5 above or faxed to the office at (406) 444-3696, or may be made by completing a request form at any rules hearing held by the Department of Revenue. - 9.
-The bill sponsor contact requirements of 2-4-302, MCA, do not apply.
+Such written request may be mailed or delivered to the person in 5 above or faxed to the office at (406) 444-3696, or may be made by completing a request form at any rules hearing held by the Department of Revenue.

+9. The bill sponsor contact requirements of 2-4-302, MCA, do not apply.

-/s/ Cleo Anderson/s/ Dan R. BucksCLEO ANDERSONDAN R. BUCKSRule ReviewerDirector of Revenue n the matter of the amendment of ARM) NOTICE OF PUBLIC 42.19.401 relating to Property Tax) HEARING ON PROPOSED Assistance Program) AMENDMENT
+/s/ Cleo Anderson CLEO ANDERSON Rule Reviewer /s/ Dan R. Bucks DAN R. BUCKS Director of Revenue

+In the matter of the amendment of ARM 42.19.401 relating to Property Tax Assistance Program